The Vermont Statutes Online

 (c) Servicing of loans.
 A financial institution may contract with another financial institution, corporation, or association whose transactions are in whole or in part the handling and servicing of mortgage loans, to handle and service loans in its behalf.
 Whenever such a contract is made, the financial institution shall not lose or suffer any impairment of any right of deduction or offset it might have against any one liable for the mortgage debt.

 (d) Home loan escrow accounts.
-Any financial institution which requires a home loan escrow account to be established and maintained by a borrower shall follow the provisions of section 10404 of this title.
+Any financial institution that requires a home loan escrow account to be established and maintained by a borrower shall follow the provisions of section 10404 of this title.

 § 14303.
 Bank credit cards

 (a) General authority.
-Any financial institution which is authorized to do a lending business in this State may issue bank credit cards.
+Any financial institution that is authorized to do a lending business in this State may issue bank credit cards.

 (b) No discrimination.
 No financial institution shall discriminate against any applicant for a bank credit card on the bases set forth in section 10403 of this title.
 Nothing in this section shall be taken to prohibit the establishment of separate credit card accounts for persons who are married.

 (c) Statements of account.
-Issuers of bank credit cards shall promptly furnish a statement of each cardholder's account as of the end of each monthly period (which need not be a calendar month) in which there is any unpaid balance thereunder, which statement shall include the following information, not necessarily in the order stated:
+Issuers of bank credit cards shall promptly furnish a statement of each cardholder’s account as of the end of each monthly period, which need not be a calendar month, in which there is any unpaid balance on the account, which statement shall include the following information, not necessarily in the order stated:

 (1) the unpaid balance of the account at the beginning of the period;